OthmanB/Benomar2022/Programs/acoef_analysis/README.md

     	1. Compile the TAMCMC program in ../TAMCMC-1.83.4 following the instructions provided there (usage of cmake on linux/mac).
 This will create the binaries bin2txt and getstats (among others) inside ../TAMCMC-1.83.4/build.
 You can then copy them in cpp_prg here

 	    2. Compile the Alm program in ../Alm following the instruction provided there.
 Then copy it inside cpp_prg
     B. For some of the programs, you need the full MCMC results.
 These taking some space, they are not provided here.
-There are available upon request.
-I might provide them in an IPFS storage later on.
+However, I made available most them on a IPFS-based (https://docs.ipfs.tech/concepts/what-is-ipfs/) database (https://filebase.com).
+To stay in a free-to-use system, I am limited to 5 Gb data.
+All fits in this except the Simulations (MCMC_Simulation_data) used for the bias analysis.
+The simulation data can be provided on-demand.

+Here are the links to compressed version of the data for the Activity analysis and the spectrum analysis:

+        - Data/MCMC_Activity_data: https://benomar2022-paper.s3.filebase.com/Benomar2022/Data_zipped/MCMC_Activity_data

+        - Data/MCMC_Spectrum_data: https://benomar2022-paper.s3.filebase.com/Benomar2022/Data_zipped/MCMC_Spectrum_data

     C. Use the main.py program which will allow you to make all of the figures of the paper except Figure 3.

 # Details on each programs